 Ethics assignment (individual) (10%): A course-based ethics has been approved for this course.
 Students will be required to complete the online Tri-council TCPS 2 tutorial and know the First Nations Principles of OCAP (ownership, control, access, and possession).
-Students should reflect on these ethical considerations within the context of their CBPR project based on the eight modules from the TCPS (~2 pages).
-The tutorial takes an estimated 3 hours to complete, you are able to save and go back to complete if need.
-Register at this link: https://tcps2core.ca/register.
-Due October 26th
+Students should reflect on these ethical considerations within the

-Research methods assignment (group) (15%): In groups of 3-4, students will choose a CBR method (i.e. focus group, Community Mapping, survey, interview, talking circle, PhotoVoice) and prepare to lead an interactive session for the class.
-Each group has 30 min with time for questions and feedback from instructor/mentors and will take place on October 12th and 19th during class time.
+Research methods assignment (group) (20%): In groups of 3-4, students will choose a CBR method (i.e. focus group, Community Mapping, survey, interview, talking circle, PhotoVoice) and prepare to lead an interactive session for the class.
+Each group has 30 min with time for questions and feedback from instructor/mentors and will take place on October 5th and 12th during class time.
 More details will be provided in class.

 Midterm (individual) (15%): Midterm could cover any course content to date, including readings, guest lectures and project-based learning.
-Take home, due November 2nd
+Take home, due October 26th

-Final CBPR report (group) (30%): Under the guidance of the instructor and community mentors/partners, students will undertake a CBPR project throughout the semester and write a report (~ 2,000 words) using a minimum of 10 references.
+Final CBPR report (group) (35%): Under the guidance of the instructor and community mentors/partners, students will undertake a CBPR project throughout the semester and write a report (~ 2,000 words) using a minimum of 10 references.
 The report might also include a knowledge mobilization/impact product (i.e. guidelines, video, blog, website, map, blog) as appropriate and useful to the project.
 The report follows the structure as outlined: